Zainab graduated with high honors from St. Elizabeth with a major in global studies and a minor in business.

 There are many stories, but what these girls do have in common is hope and commitment.
 Hope for a brighter future for themselves and Afghanistan and the commitment to making a change.
 These girls understand the power of education and how this education can transform the Afghanistan of today to their dreams of tomorrow.
 AGFAF supports these girls and their dream because we too believe education can make a difference – for these girls, for Afghanistan and for the world.

 Malahat '16 - Lafayette College

-Mariam '14 - Mount Holyoke University
+Mariam '14 - Mount Holyoke College

 A graduate of St. Timothy's School, Malahat is a double major in Economics and International affairs and is eager to help connect young people in her home country with educational opportunities.
 In the summer of 2011, Malahat taught at Zabuli Education Center, a school just outside Kabul that provides free education for girls.

 Noorjahan is the recipient of the Glamour Magazine 2013 outstanding college woman award.
 Newsweek and Forbes have likewise recognized her as one of the outstanding women in the world.
 In March 2012, she participated on a Women in the World Summit panel which was moderated by Chelsea Clinton and which dealt with the use of digital technology and social networking as vehicles for positive change.

 Wazhma has formed and leads KAMYAB Afghanistan, a consulting and marketing firm which aims to empower small and medium size enterprises in Afghanistan.
 In the summer of 2013, she worked for the Afghan Transition Commission.